10 Best Things To Do In Beirut, Lebanon

 It shows how culturally diverse the city of Beirut is.
 It gives such a friendly vibe and energy to the city!

-The vibe of the city and the people
+The Vibe of the City and the People

 When I was visiting Beirut, there was a certain island kind of vibe in the city.
 Everyone was relaxed, friendly, and willing to help with anything.